fyrkov/refcards/AWS/EC2.md

 #### EC2 Monitoring
 By default, Amazon EC2 sends metric data to CloudWatch in 5-minute periods.\
 To send metric data for your instance to CloudWatch in 1-minute periods, you can enable `detailed monitoring` on the instance.

+#### Collecting logs from EC2
+:exclamation: By default, no logs from EC2 machine will go to CloudWatch.\
+IT is necessary to install a CloudWatch Agent on EC2 to push logs.\
+For this an EC2 instance must have an appropriate IAM role.

+#### EC2 instance recovery.
+CloudWatch Alarms can be used to trigger EC2 actions: `stop`, `terminate`, `reboot`, `recover`.\
+In case of recovery EC2 instance recovery keeps: same private, public, elastic IPs, metadata, placement group.